 As for the storage aspect, you have to make do with a 1TB hard drive, which can be more than sufficient for most gamers.

-This PC can be ideal for MOBA and MMO games like LoL, Dota2 etc. On the connectivity side, you have 7 USB 2.0 ports.
-We expected at least a few USB 3.0 ports, as it has become a basic requirement these days.
+This PC can be ideal for MOBA and MMO games like LoL, Dota2, etc. On the connectivity side, you have 7 USB 2.0 ports.
+We expected at least a few USB 3.0 ports, as it has become a fundamental requirement these days.
 This PC doesn’t come with a wireless adapter, so LAN is the way to go if you need to game.
 This can be a bit of a pain if your router is away from where the rig is set up.

 What could have made this PC great was the introduction of an SSD, instead of the keyboard and mouse which are a bit average.
 If you are starting out and need a PC to work hard and play hard, then this is the one for you!

 - AMD FX-4300 Quad Core 3.8GHz